Deploying Rancher On OpenStack

-Rancher can be deployed on premise, baremetal and on various cloud providers.
+Rancher can be deployed on-premise, baremetal, and various cloud providers.

 Rancher to container orchestration is what OpenStack to infrastructure is, an open platform to run workloads across multiple platforms and architectures.

-Leveraging both products creates an open environment which is dynamic, scalable and robust.
+Leveraging both products creates an open environment that is dynamic, scalable, and robust.

 OpenStack Preparation Before Deployment

-Before deploying Rancher, make sure that all the credentials and endpoints are accessible and that instances could be created on OpenStack cloud.
+Before deploying Rancher, make sure that all the credentials and endpoints are accessible and that instances can be created on the OpenStack cloud.

-Infrastructure details that are used during Rancher deployment (bold is a must):
+Infrastructure details that are used during Rancher deployment: